 [Section 48 amended by No. 53 of 2000 s.
 9.]

-49. Notice of decision
+49. Decision on application, notice of

 (1) The agency has to give the person written notice of its decision on the application for amendment.

 (2) Section 13 applies with any necessary modifications to a notice under subsection (1) except that the references to 45 days are to be read as references to 30 days.